szerrade-uw/Cropbox.jl/docs/src/installation.md

 ## Install Julia

 Cropbox is a domain-specific language (DSL) for [Julia](https://julialang.org).
 To use Cropbox, you must first [download and install](https://julialang.org/downloads/) Julia.
 For new users, it is recommended to install the "Current stable release" for Julia.
+In most cases, you probably want to install the 64-bit version.

+While you can technically use the terminal or command prompt to run your code,

 ## Install Cropbox